We put together this graphic to illustrate our philosophy.

 This level of care is recommended after detox or inpatient treatment.
 In today's times, even if participation in inpatient care first is preferred, and may produce better outcomes, it may not be affordable, or a person may not be able to be away from their work or home life for an extended period of time.
 SAIOP is a great option, offering evidence-based treatment provided in Individual, Family, and Group Therapy as well as offering case management.

 This program is offered 3 days per week for 3 hours at a time for 36 sessions.
-We have morning and evening groups in Leland and Wilmington.
+We have morning and evening groups.
 In addition to group therapy, SAIOP includes the option of individual and family therapy as well as case management.
 SAIOP provides the skill building, education and support needed to achieve and maintain long-term abstinence and recovery.

 WHAT YOU'LL LEARN.